-- 1. The licensed premises will be a home office where sales invoices are processed online.
-A home business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - 2.
-No public submissions were received relating to any matters with the application. - 3.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - 5.
+- 1. This application relates to the removal of an existing online packaged liquor licence to a new residential premises. - The licensed premises will be a home office where sales invoices are processed online.
+A Home business is covered under the SEPP requirements.
+Council submission -not received. - 3.
+A Police submission was not received - 4.
+No public submissions received - 5.
+Although there is another liquor licence currently operating from the new address it is located in another area of the property. - 6.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 7.
+I am satisfied that the statutory advertising requirements have been met. - 8.
 Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.